Book-Club-Project/book_club_BE/README.md

 7. Open your text editor and check to see that `schema.rb` exists
 8. You may also run the RSpec test suite locally with the command `$ bundle exec rspec` to ensure everything is functioning as expected.

-### Use of this Backend Repository
+### Use of this Repository
+In order to run this application you need both this Backend Repository and the associated [Frontend Repository](https://github.com/Book-Club-Project/book_club_FE)

+**Frontend Server**

+For a full explanation to set-up the frontend server, please see the docs [Here](https://github.com/Book-Club-Project/book_club_FE#readme)

+On you command line:
+1. Navigate to the local directory where the frontend repo is housed
+2. Start the Frontend server with `$ rails s` and navigate to http://localhost:5000/ in your web browser.
+Here you are able to interact with the application.

+**Backend Server**

 On your command line:
+1. Navigate to the local directory where the backend repo is housed
-1. Run `$ rails s` in order to start the server locally to access the app through a web browser
+2. Run `$ rails s` to run the server locally
-2. Open a web browser and navigate to http://localhost:3000/
+3. Open a web browser and navigate to http://localhost:3000/
-3. Now you may explore the API using the available endpoints listed below!
+4. Here you are able to explore the endpoints exposed by the API!

-### Use of the BookClub Application
-On you command line:
-1. Start the Backend server with `$ rails s` and navigate to http://localhost:5000/ to interact with the [Frontend](https://github.com/Book-Club-Project/book_club_FE)
 ----------

+## Project Description

+This is a back-end project designed to explore the fundamentals of exposing and consuming an API in order to develop an app that integrates microservices.
+Book Club builds community through literature.
+Users can connect through groups, messaging, and a bountiful resource of books.
+Functionality is achieved by combining our own database, the Google Books API, and external communication APIs to allow real-time communication, discussions, and recommendations.

 ## Learning Goals for Project: